Written by: Peyton Lessard

 The most prominent factor that causes food deserts to exist is Big Food itself.

-Thanks to the food industry, an abundance of processed foods are readily available at a low cost.
+Thanks to the food industry, many processed foods are readily available at a low cost.
 But these options are not cheap when it comes to our health.
 Big Food is profit-driven, which means that they are focused on producing and marketing products that sell well, regardless of the health impact of the item.

 This widespread availability of processed foods affects low-income regions disproportionately.
 Families in these areas have limited access to transportation and suppliers that can provide year-round supplies of nutritious, fresh produce and groceries.
 As a result, people living in food deserts are left with no choice but to resort to processed foods or fast foods, which are usually full of empty calories, saturated fats, and added sugars — all of which add fuel to the fire that is the metabolic health crisis.